 This document presents the VIIRS-CrIS mapping software.
 The Cross-track Infrared Sounder (CrIS) on board Suomi-NPP has a ground footprint of 14km at nadir.
 A good knowledge of the surface conditions will benefit any use of CrIS radiances.
 The Visible Infrared Imaging Radiometer Suite (VIIRS) can provide exclusive information about clouds or surface in the CrIS field of view.
 The CrIS AAPP level 1c and 1d formats has some reserved variables for VIIRS data.
 The AAPP command viirs_to_cris will feed those variables with relevant VIIRS data.

 This document explains the method, the command and gives some results.
-The software

-I his document explains the method, the command and gives some results.
 The software description document is separate and has been automatically generated by Doxygen tool.